Board of Education Policy for High Ability Learners

 PHILOSOPHY

-Elkhorn Public Schools is committed to an educational program that recognizes the unique characteristics of each student and strives to advance to the fullest all aspects of a student’s development.
+Elkhorn Public Schools is committed to an educational program that recognizes each student’s unique characteristics and strives to advance all aspects of a student’s development to the fullest.

 WHAT IS HIGH ABILITY LEARNER EDUCATION?

-High ability learner (HAL) education is designed to extend the learning environment for high potential students.
-Services are defined as being expanded learning experiences for students who are capable of studying in-depth matters of an academic and creative nature.
+High ability learner (HAL) education is designed to extend the learning environment for high-potential students.
+Services are defined as expanded learning experiences for students who are capable of studying in-depth matters of an academic and creative nature.

 PROGRAM GOALS